djpardis/djpardis.github.io/pubs.md

 - <em><a href="https://twitter.com/womeng/status/905629538729680896?s=20" target="_blank">DJing and the art of audio signal processing</a></em>
   <br/>
-  <a href="https://twitterwomen-tech-hh.splashthat.com/">Twitter Women Technical Happy Hour at Twitter HQ</a>, Sept.
+  <a href="https://twitterwomen-tech-hh.splashthat.com/">Twitter HQ</a>, Sept.
 6, 2017.
+  <p><i>Abstract.</i> In this talk, we review concepts from the audio signal processing field.
+We then show how familiarity with these concepts allows for a better understanding of DJing tools and techniques.</p>

 - <em>Modeling the Facebook social network: The memoryless GEO-P graph model</em>
   <br/>